 Common Mistakes Students Make in Class 12 Maths Ex 1.1

-The this Class 12 page are written in formal mathematical notation, line by line, in the same convention as the official NCERT print.
+Each solution is written in formal notation, line by line, matching the official NCERT print.

 • Skipping the explicit check.
 Writing "R is reflexive" without showing (a, a) ∈ R for a sample loses 1 mark per property.